tudelft3d/3dfier/docs/pages/getting-started/first_run.md

 ```

 ## Prepare example data
 For this example we use [BGT_Delft_Example.zip](https://github.com/{{site.repository}}/raw/master/resources/Example_data/BGT_Delft_Example.zip) from the GitHub repository located in `3dfier/resources/Example_data/`.
-Create a folder with 3dfier and the depencency dll's and add the `example_data folder`.
+Create a folder with 3dfier and the depencency dll's by following the [Installation]({{site.baseurl}}/installation) instructions and add the `example_data folder`.

 {% include imagezoom.html file="example_folder.png" caption="Folder layout" alt="Folder layout" %}

 ## Running with example data
 Opening the Command Prompt (press windows button+R, type cmd and press enter) and navigate to the folder where 3dfier is located.

 Now go into the example data folder using `cd example_data` and run `..\3dfier.exe testarea_config.yml --OBJ output\myfirstmodel.obj`.
-Now 3dfier will start processing and when finished it produced its first 3D model!
+Now 3dfier will start processing and when finished it produced your first 3D model!

-The output file can be found here `example_data\output\testarea.obj` and console output should be as follows.
+The output file is written to `example_data\output\myfirstmodel.obj` and console output should be as follows.

 ```
 3dfier Copyright (C) 2015-2019  3D geoinformation research group, TU Delft